thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/get-set-connector-rpc/socket.md

 - `<port>` - the port of the socket;
 - `<value>` - the value to send.

-For example, in our case, we know that we can send a room light level to the sensor that have TCP connection and listening on the port 50003.
+For example, in our case, we know that we can send the room light level to the sensor that has TCP connection and is listening on port 50003.
 To send the value of the room light level to the sensor, run the query:

 ```bash
 set address=192.168.0.200;port=50003;value=80;